patchew-project/qemu/docs/interop/vhost-user.rst

   :request payload: N/A
   :reply payload: ``u64``

+.. admonition:: Deprecated

-  When the ``VHOST_USER_PROTOCOL_F_STATUS`` protocol feature has been successfully negotiated, this message is submitted by the front-end to query the back-end for its device status as defined in the Virtio specification.
+  This is no longer used.
+Used to be sent by the front-end to query the back-end for its device status as defined in the Virtio specification.
+  Deprecated together with VHOST_USER_SET_STATUS.

 Back-end message types